marrow/web.api/README.md

 * `patch`
 * `delete`

-A few of these cases are most frequently used to pass data between client and server, and utilize differing approaches to doing so.
+A few of these cases are most frequently used to pass data between client and server, and utilize differing approaches in doing so.

 #### HEAD, GET, DELETE